-Defining location in the context of the Internet of Things acquires more and more important in all spheres of life.
+Defining location in the context of the Internet of Things acquires more and more importance in all spheres of life.
 In comparison with outdoor geolocation, the working indoor navigation environment is more complicated and its technologies are more varied.
-At present, the most common indoor positioning systems are Wi-Fi and Ultra WideBand technology.
+At present, Wi Fi RTLS (Real-Time Positioning System) and Ultra Wideband UWB technology are often used for indoor positioning.
 Both of them have specific features that have to be considered while selecting the optimal way for object monitoring.
 What are the differences between these two systems?
 Which of them is better for locating people and assets?

 Professional real-time Indoor Positioning solutions for mobile apps.More